turingschool-examples/frontend-mod-1-prework/day_6/day6-exercises.md

 <h3>If we have a function defined as function sayHello(){console.log("Hello!")}, what is the difference between entering sayHello and sayHello() in the console?</h3>

-When writing this in the console as sayHello(), the console returns undefined.
-When you run sayHello, it returns a syntax error: unexpected token '{'.
-I believe this is because theres no parameters given, so the call to function never starts.
+When entering sayHello, the console returns '*sayHello(){console.log("Hello!")}*'.
+When you run sayHello(), it returns 'Hello!'.
+I believe this because no parameters were given so the call to function never starts.

 <h3>What is the difference between function parameters and arguments?</h3>